silverbulletmd/silverbullet/website/Install/Configuration.md

 * `SB_READ_ONLY` (==Experimental==): If you want to run the SilverBullet client and server in read-only mode (you get the full SilverBullet client, but all edit functionality and commands are disabled), you can do this by setting this environment variable to `true`.
 Upon the server start a full space index will happen, after which all write operations will be disabled.

 # Security
 SilverBullet enables plugs to run shell commands.
-This is used by e.g. the [[Plugs/Git]] plug to perform git commands.
 This is potentially unsafe.
 If you don’t need this, you can disable this functionality:

 * `SB_SHELL_BACKEND`: Enable/disable running of shell commands from plugs, defaults to `local` (enabled), set to `off` to disable.
 It is only enabled when using a local folder for [[#Storage]].